Cheapest Health Insurance in Arizona: Affordable Plans for 2026

 blueCheck icon

-Oscar offers the best rates for most demographics in Arizona, with the lowest premiums across age groups.
+Oscar has the best rates for most demographics in Arizona, with the lowest premiums across age groups.
 Other insurers excel in specific plan types.

 Cheapest Health Insurance Providers in Arizona